hellerpdx/officepool/README.md

 save the file in the same directory as getscores.py

 I'm sure there is a better way to handle this - suggestions welcome!

+## Results.csv
+not included in public repository due to player names